NealRame/nr-audio-lib/doc/id3v2.4.0.md

 To indicate usage of the unsynchronisation, the unsynchronisation flag in the frame header should be set.
 This bit MUST be set if the frame was altered by the unsynchronisation and SHOULD NOT be set if unaltered.
 If all frames in the tag are unsynchronised the unsynchronisation flag in the tag header SHOULD be set.
 It MUST NOT be set if the tag has a frame which is not unsynchronised.

 Assume the first byte of the audio to be `$FF`.
 The special case when the last byte of the last frame is `$FF` and no padding nor footer is used will then introduce a false synchronisation.
 This can be solved by adding a footer, adding padding or unsynchronising the frame and add `$00` to the end of the frame data, thus adding more byte to the frame size than a normal unsynchronisation would.
-Although not preferred, it is allowed to apply the last method on all frames ending with $FF.
+Although not preferred, it is allowed to apply the last method on all frames ending with `$FF`.

 It is preferred that the tag is either completely unsynchronised or not unsynchronised at all.
 A completely unsynchronised tag has no  false synchonisations in it, as defined above, and does not end with `$FF`.
 A completely non-unsynchronised tag contains no unsynchronised frames, and thus the unsynchronisation flag in the header is cleared.

 Do bear in mind, that if compression or encryption is used, the unsynchronisation scheme MUST be applied afterwards.
 When decoding an unsynchronised frame, the unsynchronisation scheme MUST be reversed first, encryption and decompression afterwards.

 ### 6.2.
-Synchsafe integers {#section-6.2}
+Synchsafe integers

 In some parts of the tag it is inconvenient to use the unsychronisation scheme because the size of unsynchronised data is not known in advance, which is particularly problematic with size descriptors.
 The solution in [ID3v2](#1) is to use synchsafe integers, in which there can never be any false synchs.
 Synchsafe integers are integers that keep its highest bit (bit 7) zeroed, making seven bits out of eight available.
 Thus a 32 bit synchsafe integer can store 28 bits of information.